 - Admit when we don’t know an answer.
 We can help our kids find the answer in a book or other resource.

 - Assure them that they’re normal.
 Help them understand that it’s ‘normal’ for everyone to be different.

 - Listen, be patient and be there for them.

 - Keep your sense of humour!

 The Right Words for the Right Age

 Dr Martha Lee, Clinical Sexologist and Sexuality Educator, Eros Coaching, gives a lowdown of what you should tell your child at various ages.

-- Children should not become ashamed of their body.
+- Children should not be ashamed of their body.
 If there is confusion, this can present later in life as body image issues or shame surrounding their sexuality.